ncphillips/truecoders.io/_coders/kadarius-king.markdown

   end_date:
   location: Birmingham, AL
   body:
+reviews:
+- teammate: Martin Murphy
+  body: Willing to go the distance for the cause, his gaming background makes him
+    fast with numbers and a natural problem solver.
+I see him playing a critical role as a developer in any organization that snaps him up.
+- teammate: Cody Winton
+  body: KaDarius is intelligent and never stops learning what he needs to know to
+    get the job done.
+I'd recommend KaDarius for a programming position.
+skills:
+- title: Attendance
+  rank:
+- title: C#
+  rank:
+- title: ANSI SQL
+  rank:
+- title: JavaScript
+  rank:
+- title: Git
+  rank:
+- title: Diagnostics
+  rank:
+- title: ASP.NET
+  rank:
+- title: Soft Skills
+  rank:
+codewars_scores:
+- 9
+- 11
+- 45
+- 45
+- 75
+- 161
+- 170
 ---

 Excellent communication and people skills with the ability to work well in both a team and individual environment.
 Methodical and results oriented personality.
 Strong passion for creativity and the desire to take projects from beginning to end, drive my desire to become a high-caliber programmer.